 Wolves and wolverines are muskox predators and are found in the study area and pose an additional cause of mortality that might affect the muskox population to a greater extent in the future.
-Although the number of grizzly bear sightings (51/100 hours) is greater than for the other two predators (12 wolves / 100 hrs and 4 wolverines/ hours), their impact on influencing the muskox dynamics might be disproportional of their number, since their diet is constituted mostly of small tundra herbivores (e.i. ground squirrels) (L'Herault et al., 2016).
-However, the grizzly bear has adapted to their tundra environment to maximize food source.
-Local community members have observed new grizzly bear's hunting strategy that involves chasing the herd to break the calf-cow pair and then sit there to attract the lost muskox calf, as the muskox calf is attracted by the darker silhouette.
+Although the number of grizzly bear sightings (51/ 100 hours) is greater than the other two predators (12 wolves / 100 hrs and 4 wolverines/ hours), their impact on influencing the muskox dynamics might be disproportional to their number, since their diet mostly consists of small tundra herbivores (e.i. ground squirrels) (L'Herault et al., 2016).
+However, the grizzly bear has adapted to their tundra environment and have maximized of available food sources.
+Local community members have observed novel grizzly bear hunting strategies which involve chasing the herd to break the calf-cow pair and then sit there to attract the lost muskox calf, as the muskox calf is attracted by the darker silhouette.
 The community members are however more concerned about the predation effect on caribou, than the effect of these predators on the muskox.